 The Singular Solution

-When Fiona started at Gameloft, the UA team worked on their attribution internally and used a Singular competitor for their SANs tracking.
+The Gameloft UA team originally worked on their attribution internally and used a Singular competitor for their SANs tracking.
 With the realities of ATT and Apple attribution challenges, they realized they internal attribution wasn’t going to cut it, and they needed to combine all attribution – SANs and non SANs – under one umbrella, which was when they made the move to Singular.

 An added value for the UA team was that Singular’s cost aggregation product covers every single partner, so it gave them the visibility they needed for their creative reporting.